csswizardry/CSS-Guidelines/README.md

 visually see which CSS properties are naturally inherited and thus avoid reapplying redundant styles.

-By writing markup first we can focus on semantics and then apply only the relevant classes and CSS _after_.
+By writing markup first we can focus on data, content and semantics and then apply only the relevant classes and CSS _afterwards_.

 ## OOCSS